-In this NetApp tutorial, you’ll learn about thin provisioning for SAN protocols.
+In this NetApp training tutorial, you’ll learn about thin provisioning for SAN protocols.
 You can thin or thick provision the LUN in the volume as well as thin or thick provisioning the volume in the aggregate.
 You’ll also learn about the fractional reserve, why we need it, and how it works.
 Scroll down for the video and text tutorial.

 NetApp LUN Space Reservation and Fractional Reserve Video Tutorial